Skip to content Book on Doctolib

 > 85%

-spectacle independence rate with premium implants
+spectacle independence with premium IOLs

-Materials: hydrophobic acrylic as first-line choice
+Intraocular lens materials: hydrophobic acrylic as first-line choice

 Hydrophobic acrylic